ykacer/Medical_NLP_Case_Study/README.md

 Our mission falls into Name Entity Recognition, a subfield of Machine Learning that provide the right class codification for each word in a text.

 All experiements described here can be fully reproduced using the associated [notebook](https://github.com/ykacer/Medical_NLP_Case_Study/blob/main/quaero.ipynb).
-Please note that the Generative Part is note executable using Free Google Colab Nvidia T4.
+Please note that the Generative Model part is note executable using Free Google Colab Nvidia T4.

 ## Challenges